agenteo/agenteo.github.com/source/_drafts/component-based-rails-architecture-primer.md

   - component-based-rails-architecture
 ---

 I have worked on many successful products that fit in the classical Ruby on Rails MVC paradigm.
-Often conventions like: decorators, presenters, service objects can be sufficient to handle some complexity **but as the project grows they don't help to understand what the whole application does**.
-If I have 20 or 30 controllers and a similar number of models the intention of the application is obfuscated, Ruby namespaces can add modularity but can't enforce a dependency structure and classes end up in a tangle of dependencies hard to follow. **Component based architecture is complementary to good object oriented practices and uses namespaces, test driven development and Ruby gems to gradually define application boundaries and enforce an internal dependency structure**.
+Often conventions like: decorators, presenters, service objects can be sufficient to handle some complexity **but when the project grows over a certain size they don't help to understand what the whole application does**.
+If I have 20 or 30 controllers and a similar number of models the intention of the application is obfuscated, Ruby namespaces can add modularity but can't enforce a dependency structure and classes end up in a tangle of dependencies hard to follow.

+**Component based architecture is complementary to good object oriented practices and uses namespaces, test driven development and Ruby gems to gradually define application boundaries and enforce an internal dependency structure**.

 ## A practical example

 This example is adapted from a real life application but to make it manageable I've omitted major features and only left four components: a staff only *administration area*, a *public area*, a *legacy migration* and some shared *domain logic*.
 The *legacy migration* was initially part of the admin component and later when its complexity increased it was extracted in a separate one--**I usually don't architect an application with components from day one instead I introduce them gradually as the complexity grows or when the scope changes** as I describe [here](http://teotti.com/feature-flagging-portions-of-your-ruby-on-rails-application-with-engines/).

 A component is a Ruby on Rails engine or Ruby gem, its dependencies are set in its `.gemspec` file, a test suite will test it in isolation and ensure the dependency structure is solid.
-An engine is like a Rails app in miniature, you have models, views, controllers routes, rake tasks--you can find out more about engines on [Rails guides](http://guides.rubyonrails.org/engines.html)
+An engine is like a Rails app in miniature, you have models, views, controllers routes, rake tasks--I will show more on this later.

+### Intention revealing

 The high level components are required by the main Rails application `Gemfile`.